-The seven last words of Jesus Christ on Calvary as recorded by the Four Gospels in English and Latin
+The seven last words of Jesus Christ from the cross on as recorded by the Four Gospels in English and Latin

 1. “Father, forgive them, they know not what they do.”
 Lk.
 23: 34 Pater, dimitte illis, quia nesciunt, quid faciunt.

 2. “This day thou shalt be with me in Paradise.”
 Hodie mecum eris in Paradiso.
 Lk.
 23: 43

 3. “Woman, behold thy son.”
 Mulier, ecce filius tuus.
 Jn.
 19: 26-7

 4. “My God, My God, why hast thou forsaken me?”
 Deus meus, Deus meus, utquid dereliquisti me?
 Mk.
 15: 34 (Mt.
 27: 46)